Fire and rescue services

 Authorities may not allow you to leave China if you're involved in a:

-Sometimes people aren't aware of an exit ban on them until they try to leave China.
+Sometimes people are only aware of an exit ban on them once they try to leave China.

 Exit bans can affect you even if you're not directly involved in the legal proceedings.
 Authorities have stopped some Australians from leaving China because of a dispute involving family members.
 Sometimes it is years before authorities allow people to leave China.